sysown/proxysql/doc/global_variables.md

 Not currently used (planned usage in a future version).

+### `admin-proxysql_consul_script_path`

+Defines the path to the proxysql-consul script used for integration with Consul.
+When commands like `SAVE MYSQL SERVERS TO CLUSTER` are executed, ProxySQL forks a process that executes the script at the path defined by the variable to forward the table contents to Consul.

 ### `mysql-commands_stats`

 Enable per-command MySQL query statistics.
 A command is a type of SQL query that is being executed.
 Some examples are: SELECT, INSERT or ALTER TABLE.
 See the `stats_mysql_commands_counters` section in the [admin tables documentation](https://github.com/sysown/proxysql-0.2/blob/master/doc/admin_tables.md#stats_mysql_commands_counters) in order to see more details about what kind of statistics are gathered.